How to Become A Scholar

 Do I need to submit financial documents for both biological parents if I do not live with both parents?

 Yes.
-Please work with BOTH biological parents to submit the 2023 1040 tax document.
+Please work with BOTH biological parents to submit the 2024 1040 tax document.
 Similar to colleges and universities, we require financial documents from both biological parents and their spouse(s), if applicable.
 If a parent does not live with the student, this parent is referred to as the “Non-Custodial” parent.
 We also require financial information from any Non-Custodial parent that does not live with the student.

-My parent(s) did not file their 2023 taxes.
+My parent(s) did not file their 2024 taxes.
 What should I submit?

 What if one or both of my parents has had a history of absence in my life?

-Applicants not in contact with one or both biological parents, and therefore unable to access financial documentation, should submit a letter that explains the situation in as much detail as possible.
+Applicants not in contact with one or both biological parents, and therefore unable to access financial documentation, should submit a statement in Part B: Parent/Guardian Information & Financial Eligibility of the application that explains the situation in as much detail as possible.
 A written statement from a social worker, teacher or counselor who can attest to the particular situation will be requested should the applicant move forward to the interview round.
-None of the conditions listed below, singly or in combination, qualify as circumstances meriting a parent being waived and excused from providing financial documents:

 1. Parent refuses to contribute to the Scholar’s education